ibm-cloud-docs/databases-for-redis/data-portability.md

-For more information about your responsibilities when using {{site.data.keyword._service-name_notm}}, see [Shared responsibilities for {{site.data.keyword.databases-for-redis_full}}](/docs/databases-for-redis?topic=databases-for-redis-responsibilities-cloud-databases).
+For more information about your responsibilities when using {{site.data.keyword.databases-for-redis}}, see [Shared responsibilities for {{site.data.keyword.databases-for-redis_full}}](/docs/databases-for-redis?topic=databases-for-redis-responsibilities-cloud-databases).

 ## Data export procedures
 {: #data-portability-procedures}